2021 Abu Dhabi Grand Prix: FIA inquiry and report

-The report noted that differing interpretations of Article 48.12 and/or 48.13 "likely contributed to some of the confusion surrounding the safety car unlapping procedure".
-The report concluded that Masi had acted in good faith and that there could be different interpretations of the rules.
-The findings also stated that the communication between the team principals of Mercedes and Red Bull with Masi during the final laps was inappropriate, and recommended changes be made "in order to protect the Race Director from any pressure and allow him to take decisions peacefully".
-The report further confirmed that the 2021 Formula One World Championship results remained valid.
-Recommendations were made to clarify the safety car regulations and to clamp down on radio communications between the teams and race control.
+The FIA report also concluded that the communication between the team principals of Mercedes and Red Bull with Masi during the final laps was inappropriate, and recommended changes be made "in order to protect the Race Director from any pressure and allow him to take decisions peacefully".
+Further recommendations were made to clarify the safety car regulations.
+The report significantly contributed to reforms by FIA President Mohammed Ben Sulayem aimed at restructuring and modernising race operations.

+After the final report was presented to the World Motor Sport Council, the FIA issued a press statement stating (inter alia) that race director Michael Masi had acted "in good faith and to the best of his knowledge given the difficult circumstances".